tlcs/tlcs.github.io/README.md

 );
 ```

-Three competing constraints — a hard cap, the width left over beside the remote, and the
+Three competing constraints — a hard cap, the width left over beside the remote (when it is
-height left over above the front panel — and the smallest wins.
+shown), and the height left over above the front panel — and the smallest wins.
 Every number in it is a custom
 property declared on `:root`, so **cinema mode is just a `body.cinema` block that redefines
 those properties** (`--tube-ratio` 1.333 → 1.778, `--chrome-v` 200px → 84px, and so on).
 There
 is no second layout and no duplicated formula.